youssefld/Pricing4Java/README.md

 ## Yaml4SaaS

-Yaml4SaaS emerges as a pragmatic application of the Pricing4SaaS model (Figure \ref{fig:yaml4SaaS}), aligning with the overarching objective of formalizing and structuring pricing information for SaaS platforms.
+Yaml4SaaS emerges as a pragmatic application of the Pricing4SaaS model, aligning with the overarching objective of formalizing and structuring pricing information for SaaS platforms.
 Building upon the foundational principles articulated in Pricing4SaaS, Yaml4SaaS embodies a simplified and versatile YAML-based syntax designed for serializing comprehensive details about SaaS offerings.
 The essence of Yaml4SaaS lies in its capacity to encapsulate pricing plans, add-ons, features and usage limits within a concise and human-readable YAML format.
 Here is a tempalte specification of the Yaml4SaaS syntax:

 ```yaml
 saasName: GitHub